 These are links to recent and standout pieces from The Suburbanite, Hawaii's Green Magazine, Green Building News, Hawaii Business Magazine, The Nature Conservancy, and more.
-If you would like a full list of publications, visit my blog.
+If you would like a full list of publications, download the PDF.
 For copies of printed clips, please visit the contact page.

 With about 1,300 attendees exploring the outdoors at Camp Y-Noah, this year’s Healthy Kids Day was the biggest success yet for the Akron Area YMCA.
 Held on April 22, the four hour event was the first collaboration between all of Akron Area YMCAs for the organization’s annual event.

 By about 1:45 p.m., rumors floated up that the road was backed up to Arlington Road with waiting cars.
 Parking for the free event spilled onto on the soccer field.
 Temperatures rose into high 60s and low 70s with bright sunlight and a cool breeze.

 A father-daughter team have recently completed a 3,700-mile bicycle trek across the United States to support underserved children in Asia.
 Riders Dawn Jones and Ray Gifford made the long journey to raise awareness in America about children in need in Asia and two of the charities that support them, Alpha Communities and Shining Light International.